 Cut your top fabric with a generous 2 to 3 inch excess border on all sides.
 This will be wrapped up around and stapled to the bottom-side of the board.

 Begin stapling the first long side.
 Position staples evenly across the span, and then continue stapling halfway between existing staples. (closing the gaps)

-You’re going to work around the edge in order, so after your fist side, do the first coner like this:
+You're going to work around the edge in order, so after stapling your first side, you'll come to the first corner.

 How to staple the corners

 Pull the corner of the fabric tight and wrap on the diagonal.
 Staple tight in place.

 Pull the excess fabric on one side up tight and fold flat.
 Staple tight.